Maurice A. de Gosson: Visiting positions

-The symplectic camel
+Symplectic camel

-Maurice de Gosson was the first to prove that Mikhail Gromov's symplectic non-squeezing theorem (also called „the Principle of the Symplectic Camel“) allowed the derivation of a classical uncertainty principle formally totally similar to the Robertson–Schrödinger uncertainty relations (i.e. the Heisenberg inequalities in a stronger form where the covariances are taken into account).
+Maurice de Gosson was the first to prove that Mikhail Gromov's symplectic non-squeezing theorem (also called the Principle of "the Symplectic Camel") allowed the derivation of a classical uncertainty principle formally totally similar to the Robertson–Schrödinger uncertainty relations (i.e. the Heisenberg inequalities in a stronger form where the covariances are taken into account).
 This rather unexpected result was discussed in the media.

 Quantum blobs

 In 2003, Gosson introduced the notion of quantum blobs, which are defined in terms of symplectic capacities and are invariant under canonical transformations.
-Shortly after, he showed that Gromov's non-squeezing theorem allows a coarse graining of phase space by such quantum blobs (or symplectic quantum cells), each described by a mean momentum and a mean position:
+Shortly after, he showed that Gromov's non-squeezing theorem allows a coarse-graining of phase space by such quantum blobs (or symplectic quantum cells), each described by a mean momentum and a mean position: